|

 your salary before taxes and other deductions.
 After a short time, you won't

-miss the difference, but your savings will grow substantially.
+your savings will grow substantially.
 If you're

 over 30, increase your savings rate to 15% or more if possible.
 Take full